 A Cotton USA survey on 1,000 Britons finds that couples who sleep naked are happy in love, compared to those who wear pajamas, nighties, or onesies to bed.
 Oxytocin being a good stress-buster can also keep cortisol in check and fight its fattening effects.

 Who May Not Want To Go Naked

-Ultimately, whether you go clothing-free or happily don your pajamas or floaty nightwear is a personal choice that is determined by your own variable heat and the sleeping microclimate in your home.5
+Ultimately, whether you shed your clothes or happily don your pajamas or floaty nightwear is a personal choice that depends on your own variable heat and the sleeping microclimate in your home.12